-"'Meeting' means the convening of members of a governmental body for the purpose of exercising the responsibilities, authority, power or duties delegated to or vested in the body."
+• "Meeting' means the convening of members of a governmental body for the purpose of exercising the responsibilities, authority, power or duties delegated to or vested in the body."
 Wis.
 Stat. § 19.82(1).

-Meetings | Key Concepts: The Showers Test
+Meetings: The Showers Test

-- The Wisconsin Supreme Court has established a two-part test, encompassing two requirements: - the purpose requirement

-- the numbers requirement. - State ex rel.
+- The Wisconsin Supreme Court established a two-part test.
+State ex rel.
 Newspapers v.
 Showers, 135 Wis.
 2d 77, 398 N.W.2d 154 (1987).

-Meetings | Key Concepts: The Showers Test, continued
+- A meeting occurs whenever:

+- Purpose requirement:

-- A meeting occurs whenever: - Members convene for the purpose of conducting governmental business,
+- Members convene for the purpose of conducting governmental business

+- Numbers requirement:

-■ The number of members present is sufficient to determine the body's course of action.
+- The number of members present is sufficient to determine the body's course of action

+- Includes negative quorums

-Meetings | Key Concepts: "Purpose" Requirement
+Meetings: The "Purpose" Requirement

 - "Conducting governmental business" is an expansive concept that is not limited to formal or final decision making.

 - "Conducting governmental business" includes:

 - preliminary decisions

 - discussion

 - information gathering

 - interaction among members is not required

 - State ex rel.
 Badke v.
 Greendale Vill.
-Bd.,

-173 Wis.
+Bd., 173 Wis.
 2d 553, 494 N.W.2d 408 (1993).

-Meetings | Key Concepts: "Numbers" Requirement
+Meetings: The "Numbers" Requirement